 3. Can I start an online store without WordPress/WooCommerce?

 Yes, there are a lot of eCommerce website builders that let you create an online store easily.
 However, the main thing that sets WooCommerce apart from the competition is its ease of use.
 WooCommerce works on top of WordPress, the world’s most popular website building platform.
 That means the interface will be familiar if you’ve ever used WordPress before.

 Another benefit is that, unlike other self-hosted eCommerce platforms, WooCommerce doesn’t require you to go through a tedious installation process.
 In fact, most web host providers, including Bluehost supports WooCommerce hosting, so you can quickly get your online store up and running without any software installation or manual setup on your end.

-Adding a blog to your WooCommerce-powered store is easy.
+Adding a blog to your WooCommerce-powered store is easy and hassle-free.
 All you have to do is to create articles by navigating to Posts » Add New, and publish them by clicking the Publish button.

 In addition, make sure to add a link to your blog in your navigation menu so your visitors can easily discover it.

 5. How do I make my products Google searchable?